0evashish/0evashish/README.md

 </div>

 ## About me
 I am currently a Final year student pursuing B.Tech at MNIT, Jaipur.
-Aspiring to be a opensource contriubter as well a Full-Stack developer.
+Aspiring to be an opensource contriubter as well a Full-Stack developer.
 I has a peculiar interest in technology and Space since I was little, and This interest has helped me develop a very good technological mindset, and given me the curiosity to learn more.

 ## Skillset